Introduction to Oldest Food Recipes

 During the reign of the Cholas in Southern India (between 300 BC and 1279 AD), kheer was commonly offered as food to the gods at any kind of religious ceremony.
 Historical records show that payas, a version of kheer first made in the Indian state of Orissa has been a popular sweet dish in the city of Puri for the last 2,000 years or so.

-According to some experts, the Bengali payesh is an equally old recipe.
+According to some experts, the Bengali payesh is also a pretty old recipe.
 In fact, it is believed that spiritual leader Chaitanya actually took with him a pot of gurer payesh (jaggery-sweetened payesh) on his trip to Puri in the 16th century.

 Shola (or sholleh) is a similar rice pudding that first appeared in the Middle East, Afghanistan and Iran, and was later taken to Persia by Mongolians in approximately the 13th century AD.
-Although rice as grain was known to Greeks as well as Romans and was often imported from Egypt, western Asia, and other places, the birth of modern-day rice pudding occurred only after rice was introduced as a cultivable crop in Europe sometime between the 8th and the 10th centuries.
+Rice as grain was also known to Greeks as well as Romans and was often imported from Egypt, western Asia, and other places.
+However, the birth of modern-day rice pudding occurred only after paddy was introduced as a cultivable crop in Europe sometime between the 8th and the 10th centuries.

 Baked rice pudding, flavored with nutmeg, was first made in the 16th century and quickly began a popular sweet treat.
 The 1596 book The Good Huswifes Jewell by Thomas Dawson features one of the oldest food recipes of baked rice pudding and it goes as follows: